On0n0k1/Tutorial_NEAR_Rust/EN/README.md

 [top](#tutorial_near_rust)

 In my opinion, learning Rust is similar to taming a dragon in a fantasy-world.
 It is slow, difficult, with a lot of different, and simpler, alternatives.
-But if you do tame it, you will have a most powerful dragon by your side.
+But if you do tame it, you will have a **powerful** dragon by your side.

 Studies show that it takes as much as 30 times more to write code in a low-level language (like C), than in a higher lever language (like Python or JavaScript).
 It is my experience that for a newcomer learning Rust, it is even slower than writing C.